The Undergraduate Research Institute for the

 A Virginia Tech Exemplary Department

-The College of Liberal Arts and Human Sciences Undergraduate Research Institute (URI) aims to expose undergraduates with majors or minors in the College of Liberal Arts & Human Sciences to investigation, inquiry, and creative expression in the liberal arts and human sciences fields.
-It aids undergraduates by:
+The College of Liberal Arts and Human Sciences Undergraduate Research Institute (URI) provides research opportunities to undergraduates with majors and minors in the College of Liberal Arts & Human Sciences, enabling them to engage in and contribute to the diverse modes of investigation, inquiry, and creative expression characteristic of the liberal arts, fine arts, and human sciences.
+The URI aids students by:

 Maintaining a database of available research opportunities